1,000+ Opportunities

 IFDAEF 7908 Lasley Forest Road, Lewisville, NC 27023-8244 E-mail: scholarships@ifdaef. org

-Based on current listing details, eligibility includes: Currently enrolled students in two-, three- or four-year interior design or related programs Applicants should confirm final requirements in the official notice before submission.
+Based on current listing details, eligibility includes: Full-time current undergraduate students in interior design or related programs, supported by the IFDA Philadelphia Chapter.
+Applicants should confirm final requirements in the official notice before submission.

 Current published award information indicates $2,500 Always verify allowable costs, matching requirements, and funding caps directly in the sponsor documentation.